coderefinery/git-intro/content/reference.md

    into another.
 Usually used to contribute code back to {term}`upstream`.

+push
+   Moving changes from your local copy to another copy

+pull
+   Getting changes from another copy to your own copy.  `git pull` does this fetch, and also tries to automatically merge.

 master
    Default name for main branch on Git.
 Depending on the configuration and service, the default branch is sometimes **main**.